 The first purpose is to ensure the calibration of all sensors present on the super sites.
 It is important to check the quality of the measurements and to ensure that all measurements are comparable in the same reference system.
 The second purpose, as important as the first one, is to provide a measurement of the water surface topography and its evolution over time, between all sensors and the satellite virtual station locations.
-Indeed, the TD-1 document [RD6] has demonstrated the importance of knowing the river topography and its variation throughout the year.
+Indeed, [RD7] has demonstrated the importance of knowing the river topography and its variation throughout the year.
 As the satellite ground track moves within 1 km from cycle to cycle, it is not possible to provide the height of the water surface below the satellite track at each cycle with permanent sensors, unless a sensor is installed for example every 100 metres, which is not really possible nor cost effective.
 It is thus mandatory to measure the water topography along the river between the permanent sensors and the satellite ground tracks.
-In this context, periodic campaigns must be performed at different water stages using one of the moving sensors reviewed in TD-1 [RD6].
+In this context, periodic campaigns must be performed at different water stages using one of the moving sensors reviewed in [RD7].
 The choice of one sensor rather than another will be done depending on the site constraints.
-In this project we choose to use the vorteX.io drone-embedded LiDAR altimeter, the towed GNSS carpet or Cyclopée depending on the Cal/Val sites.
-The objective is to build different river topography profiles at different water heights and to provide these sets of profiles to users to correct the measurement of the permanent sensor from the height difference between the actual ground track and the permanent sensors due to the distance between them.
+In this project we choose to use the vorteX-io drone-embedded LiDAR altimeter, the towed GNSS carpet or Cyclopée depending on the Cal/Val sites.
+The objective is to build different river topography profiles at different water heights and to provide these sets of profiles to users to correct the measurement of the permanent sensors due to the distance between them.